mehulagg/gitlab/doc/development/code_review.md

    - Reviewers with `:large_blue_circle:` are two times as likely to be picked as other reviewers.
    - Trainee maintainers with `:large_blue_circle:` are four times as likely to be picked as other reviewers.
 1. People whose [GitLab status](../user/profile/index.md#current-status) emoji
-   is `:large_orange_diamond:` are less likely to be picked.
+   is `:large_orange_diamond:` are half as likely to be picked.
 This applies to both reviewers and trainee maintainers.
 1. It always picks the same reviewers and maintainers for the same branch name (unless their OOO status changes, as in point 1).
 It removes leading `ce-` and `ee-`, and trailing `-ce` and `-ee`, so